How to Get a Business Loan

 Step 2: Registration details

-Easy peasy, only need your name, birthdate, personal email, and cell phone number.
+Easy peasy, you only need your name, birthdate, personal email, and phone number.
 If you're unsure whether or not the name you're using matches the one on your passport or driver's licence, you'll need to get those documents out and compare them.

 After you've done this, an email with a confirmation link will be delivered to your inbox.
 Visit the link in your private email, create a password, and log in.
-When you've completed that, you'll be prepared to go forward.

 After signing up, you can begin the application process.
 First, provide your full name, title, personal email address, and phone number (all of which should already be filled in for you; double-check against your passport/driver's licence).
-If you have previously gone by another name, please provide that information as well.

 Step 3: General background data